woodrow-shen/snappy-build-roseapple/README.md

 ## Quick Build
 A `Makefile` is provided to build OEM snap, U-Boot, Kernel and Initrd from source.
 The sources will be cloned into local folders if not there already.

 To build it all, just run `make snappy`.
-This will produce a oem snap `roseapple_x.y_all.snap` and a `device-roseapple_x.y.tar.gz` device part, which can be used to build your own Snappy image.
+This will produce a oem snap `roseapple-pi_x.y_all.snap` and a `device-roseapple-pi_x.y.tar.gz` device part, which can be used to build your own Snappy image.

 ### Build U-boot